-And once in the Valley of the Kings, you can access with the entrance to 3 tombs, one of them, the tomb of Tutankhamun, although in this case, you have to pay extra.
+And once in the Valley of the Kings, you can access through the entrance to 3 tombs, one of them the tomb of Tutankhamun, although in this case, you have to pay extra.
 We found spectacular the tombs of Ramses IX and Ramses III, which were the ones we visited.

 Temple of Hatshepsut